Lilian Schuster

 About me

-During my PhD, I worked on both large-scale mountain glacier mass-balance model calibration and projection uncertainties, as well as on more public and policy-relevant multi-century glacier mass and runoff projections.
+For my PhD, I was working with the Open Global Glacier Model (OGGM) on the topic of “Improving our understanding of future multi-century mountain glacier changes and runoff”, supervised by Fabien Maussion and David Rounce.
+I worked on both large-scale mountain glacier mass-balance model calibration and projection uncertainties, as well as on more public and policy-relevant multi-century glacier mass and runoff projections.
 A selection of my most important preprints and publications is provided below.
 A complete list of contributions is available under publications and preprints.

 I am an active part of the OGGM community and the Glacier Model Intercomparison Project Phase 3 (GlacierMIP3), and I was part of an interdisciplinary project on climate change impact research (PROVIDE EU H2020 project).
 I like to engage in climate and glacier change communication projects.
 These include workshops and excursions to glaciers, glacier projection visualizations for reports (e.g. State of the Cryosphere 2023 and 2024 reports), and the “Goodbye Glaciers” initiative — a hiking signpost project and website about future glacier loss, with a focus on Central Europe.